-If you have a health condition that may seriously jeopardize your life, health or ability to regain maximum function or if you are undergoing a current course of treatment with a drug not included on the Drug List, an expedited review may be requested.
+If you have a health condition that may seriously jeopardize your life, health or ability to regain maximum function or if you are undergoing a current course of treatment with a drug not included on Medica's Drug List, an expedited review may be requested.
 Medica will make a determination and provide notification on an expedited review request within 24 hours of receiving the request.
 For all other exception requests (standard requests), Medica will make a determination and provide notification within 72 hours of receiving the request.

 If Medica denies your request for an exception, you, your provider or other designee may request an independent review of Medica's decision by an external review organization.
-To make a request, you may call Customer Service at the number on the back of your Medica ID card or contact Medica by writing to Customer Service, Route CP595, PO Box 9310, Minneapolis, MN 55440-9310.
+To make a request, you may call Member Services at the number on the back of your Medica ID card or contact Medica by writing to Member Services, Route CP595, PO Box 9310, Minneapolis, MN 55440-9310.
 You will be notified of the external review organization's decision within 72 hours of receipt of the request for external review, unless you are requesting review of a denial that was completed as an expedited review.
-In that case, you will be notified of the external review of receipt of the request for external review of receipt of the request for external review.
-In that case, you will be notified of the external review organization's decision within 24 hours of receipt of the request for external review.
+In that case, you will be notified of the external review of receipt of the request for external review.

-If you would like to request a copy of Medica's Drug List exception process or for more information regarding the expedited review process, call Customer Service at the number on the back of your Medica ID card.
+If you would like to request a copy of Medica's Drug List exception process or for more information regarding the expedited review process, call Member Services at the number on the back of your Medica ID card.

 - 1. Prescription drugs, including diabetic equipment and supplies and preventive drugs and other supplies, received at a non-network pharmacy. - 2.
 Any amount above what Medica would have paid when you fail to identify yourself to the pharmacy as a member.
 (Medica will notify you before enforcement of this provision.) - 3.
 Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug. - 4.
 Replacement of a drug due to loss, damage or theft. - 5.
 Appetite suppressants. - 6.
 Weight loss medications. - 7.
 Sexual dysfunction medications. - 8.
 Growth hormone. - 9.
 Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations. - 10.
 Proton pump inhibitors, except for members twelve (12) years of age and younger, and those members who have a feeding tube. - 11.
 Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 12.
 Homeopathic medicine. - 13.
 Infertility drugs. - 14.
 Specialty prescription drugs, except as described in Prescription Specialty Drugs. - 15.
-Drugs and supplies not listed on the Medica's Drug List, unless covered through the exception process described in this Policy.
+Drugs and supplies not listed on Medica's Drug List, unless covered through the exception process described in this Policy.
 Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 16.
 Bulk powders, chemicals and products used in prescription drug compounding. - 17.
 Products that are duplicative to, or are in the same class and category as, products on Medica's Drug List.

-18. New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Drug List.
+18. New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on Medica's Drug List.

-W. Prescription Specialty Drugs
+V. Prescription Specialty Drugs